-Shivers, confusion and a slight panic – the feelings rush through your body as you know something has gone terribly wrong.
-You never thought it could happen to you, but there it is… Your cyber security has been breached…
+Shivers, confusion, and a slight panic – the feelings rush through your body as you know something has gone terribly wrong.
+You never thought it could happen to you, but there it is… Your cybersecurity has been breached…

 This was the scenario for Uber in November 2016 when they were faced with a critical security attack.
 Hackers had stolen data containing 57 million of their driver and rider accounts.
 Other major players, such as Yahoo and the UK’s National Health Service (NHS), have also been in similar situations in recent years.
 Only a few weeks ago the Norwegian counterpart to the NHS, the RHF, had half of Norway’s personal health records stolen.
 And this week is no different, this time the official Winter Olympics website was taken offline after being hit by a cyber-attack.
-Seemingly, it’s no longer a question of if an organisation will be attacked, but when.
+Seemingly, it’s no longer a question of if an organization will be attacked, but when.

 Many, still, do not consider that anything bad can ever happen to them or their surroundings.
 Of course, that is not correct.
 This way of thinking is called optimism bias, and it can cause the downfall of any corporation not taking the necessary steps to protect themselves.

 Optimism bias means that we automatically assume that only good things will happen to us.
 Say you’re a heavy smoker.
 You then automatically believe you will be lucky and die of old age.
-However, if someone else smokes a pack of cigs a day, sureley that person will die of cancer.
+However, if someone else smokes a pack of cigs a day, surely that person will die of cancer.

-In an article by The Guardian, cognitive neuroscientist Tali Sharot explains that overestimating the outcomes are what people do instinctively.
+In an article by The Guardian, cognitive neuroscientist Tali Sharot explains that overestimating the outcomes is what people do instinctively.
 Humans routinely stay optimistic and hopeful, even when it is not rational to be so.

 According to Sharot, the financial crisis in 2008 was a result of optimism bias.
-When all evidence confirmed that the market wasn’t right, most people kept thinking that it could keep going up, up and further up.
+When all evidence confirmed that the market wasn’t right, most people kept thinking that it could keep going up, up, and further up.
 How come?
-Well, studies have shown that 80% of population will be slightly too optimistic when they are faced with difficult circumstances.
+Well, studies have shown that 80% of the population will be slightly too optimistic when they are faced with difficult circumstances.

-Cyber security: A glass half empty rather than a glass half full
+Cybersecurity: A glass half empty rather than a glass half full

 The one piece of advice that can improve cyber risk management is to consider the glass as half empty; Be cynical.
 And do not be fooled to think any of the following: